yanaiela/pararel/pararel/ft/README.md

 ## Generate data

-In case you want to use different relations, subject-object tuples or a different number if relations, you can use this script to generate your own training data.
+In case you want to use different relations, subject-object tuples or a different number of relations, you can use this script to generate your own training data.

 ```sh